+Value Description

-Value Description 0 Use FF (when possible)
+0 Use FF (when possible)

 1 Substitute multiple LF for FF

 2 Suppress FF

 3 Suppress CR, LF and FF

 Example: &%Z25,1

+This command causes the I-O 52

 This command causes the I-O 5250 printer emulation module to count the lines specified through LPI settings and replace FF with multiple LF commands.
+This command is very useful in maintaining form alignment if printing on a form shorter than 11 inches.

-NOTE: THE COMMAND ONLY APPLIES WHEN PRINTING TO A DOT-MATRIX PRINTER.
+NOTE: THE COMMAND ONLY APPLIES WHEN PRINTING TO A DOT-MATRIX PRINTER